Wardat-ISU/DeepLocalize/README.md

 ```

 The core principle of our tool is to make the training model simple, while inserting instrumentation
-in the `.fit()` function to observe the model variables, and make the user to be fully in control when they need the variables.
+in the `.fit()` function to observe the model variables, then make the user to be fully in control when they need the variables.

 ```python
 model.fit(x_train, y_train, epochs=5, batch_size=32)